Turn "What If?" into a Reliable Plan for the Future

 A special needs trust is a reliable way to set aside money for the future of someone with a disability.

 It’s like other trusts in many ways.
 Money may be put in a trust for a beneficiary, someone who needs help managing money.
 Part of setting up a trust is choosing a trustee.
 That's the person who controls and manages the money for the beneficiary.
+Key Bank is the trustee if you set up the trust with The Arc of Northern Virginia.

 However, government agencies limit how money from a trust can be used.
 Many special needs trusts are set up with rules about what the money can be used for.
 And only a certain amount of money can be drawn from the trust at a time.